-The last pocket was in Pyongyang, where the leaders were trying to find out what was happening as their plans crumbled around their ears.
-They were surprised when the doorways opened, and dozens of armoured troops poured through and stunned all their guards, leaving only the leaders sitting aghast at their table.
+The last pocket was in Pyongyang, where the leaders were trying to find out what was happening as their plans crumbled around their ears. they were discussing what was happening as reports started coming in and other signals suddenly ceasing.
+Deep in a discussion, the doorways opened, the soldiers both Fornoon and North Korean began collapsing like drunkards at the end of a hard night's session.
+Then dozens of armoured troops poured through, leaving only the leaders sitting aghast at their table.

 'You are under arrest for invading a peaceful planet, as are the leaders of this country for fomenting terror worldwide,' Steve announced, 'Take them away.'

-Steve then returned to see what the world was doing, viewing via the gate cameras; he could see that once the removal of the main tanks, emplacements and blockading ships was complete; the armed forces worldwide quickly cleaned up the rest.
+Steve then returned to the complex to see what the world was doing, viewing via the gate cameras; he could see that once the removal of the tanks, emplacements and blockading ships was complete; the armed forces worldwide quickly cleaned up the remainder.

-Within a day Senior had returned to the moon where a shuttle arrived to carry him to Big Red; to resume the landing schedule into Brisbane airport.
+Within a day Senior had returned to the moon where a shuttle arrived to carry him to Big Red; the ship would then resume the landing schedule into Brisbane airport.
 While he had still been in the country had made the application for a visa for Pippin to remove impediments to entry.
-She would stay in seclusion until this was granted however the help that Steve had provided was known together with the facts behind Pippin joining the crew.
+She would stay in seclusion until this was granted; the help that Steve had provided was known together with the facts behind Pippin joining the crew.
 Immigration issued the visa was issued in time for the landing as a reward for the work done.